renankalfa/data-analysis-house-rocket/README.md

 - Total sold: US$4851233774.00;
 - Total profit: US$757021766.00.

-# 4. Validation of Business Hypotheses👨‍💻
+# 4. Validation of Business Hypotheses

 #### H1 - Properties with 3 bathrooms have a 15% MoM average growth.